DangerousThings/fido-attestation-loader/README.md

 ### Private Key Encryption

-The certificate authority private key, as well as the attestation private key are encrypted using a user-specified passphrase.
+The certificate authority private key, as well as the attestation private key are encrypted using AES-256-CBC, conforming to PKCS #8 and #5.This requires a user-specified passphrase.
 To interact with the keys, the passphrase has to be specified in one on three ways for various commands:

 1. Interactively during script runtime, by entering it when the script asks for input.
 2. As a commandline parameter, by using the `-p` and `-cap` parameters.